Waiyee Loh

 Reading: extracts from Ghosh, Flood of Fire

 Week 12.
-Opium in the imperial metropolis
+Opium in the imperial metropolis: Dickens

 Reading: extract from Dickens, The Mystery of Edwin Drood

-Reading: Images of opium dens in 19th-century London
+Reading: images of opium dens in 19th-century London

 Week 14.
 Conclusion